Single Storey Extension - Simple Guide

 If you want to add more fun to your home, single storey extensions can be used for:

-The cost of building a single-storey is affected by your choice of style and how big you want to go.
-As a rule of thumb, it cost £1,200 per square metre and Choosing a luxury style will cost you more.
+The cost of building a single storey is affected by your choice of style and how big you want to go.
+As a rule of thumb, it costs £1,200 per square metre and choosing a luxury style will cost you more.

 Making a Single Storey Extension a Reality